Enterprise software: Enterprise systems

 Although data warehousing or business intelligence systems are enterprise-wide packaged application software often sold by ES vendors, since they do not directly support execution of business processes, they are often excluded from the term.

 Enterprise systems are built on software platforms, such as SAP's NetWeaver and Oracle's Fusion, and databases.

 From a hardware perspective, enterprise systems are the servers, storage and associated software that large businesses use as the foundation for their IT infrastructure.
 These systems are designed to manage large volumes of critical data and thus are typically designed to provide high levels of transaction performance and data security.

+The "seemingly boundless complexity" of enterprise systems has been criticised, and arguments maintained for deploying discrete systems for specific business tasks.
+Cynthia Rettig, an American businesswoman, has argued that "the concept of a single monolithic system [has] failed for many companies".

 Types

 Enterprise software can be categorized by business function.
 Each type of enterprise application can be considered a "system" due to the integration with a firm's business processes.
 Categories of enterprise software may overlap due to this systemic interpretation.
-For example, IBM's Business Intelligence platform (Cognos), integrates with a predictive analytics platform (SPSS) and can obtain records from its database packages (Infosphere, DB2).
-Blurred lines between package functions make delimitation difficult, and larger software companies define these somewhat arbitrary categories in many ways.
-Nevertheless, certain industry-standard product categories have emerged, and these are shown below:
+For example, IBM's business intelligence platform (Cognos), integrates with a predictive analytics platform (SPSS) and can obtain records from its database packages (Infosphere, DB2).

+Certain industry-standard product categories have emerged, and these are shown below: